navcoin/KnowledgeBase/content/NavCoin Core/Your wallet isn't syncing.en.md

 ---
-title: Your wallet isn't syncing
+title: Fixing syncing issues with the NavCoin Core wallet
 date: "2019-03-21"
 ---

 ### Make sure your wallet is on the latest version

 First check if your wallet is up to date and install the latest version if it isn't.
-Check [this guide](/navcoin-core/update your wallet) for more information.
+Check [this guide](/navcoin-core/update-your-wallet) for more information.

 ### Ensure your wallet has peers